ephraimduncan/awesome-developer-dictionary/README.md

 - **list**: a collection type that stores ordered, non-unique elements which allow duplicates.
 - **loop**:a programming structure that repeats a sequence of instructions until a specific condition is met.

+# M

+- **Markup Language**: a computer language that uses tags to define elements within a document.

 ## N

 - **null**: a special data type which can have only one value: NULL.